Saturday, November 19, 2022

 Please enjoy our brief video of the scenery...

 After getting my fingers gooey from the cake, I went to lavatory to wash them.
 The vintage-looking facility had tiled floors and aromatic bio-friendly soap that made a luxurious lather.
 Befitting a top-notch hotel, hand lotion was also dispensed at the sink (to re-moisturize your hands after you wash them).
-As I said, Berliners have nice things.
+Berliners have nice things.

 Back at our table, another waiter removed our dirty dishes, so we could order breakfast.
 He had the newest trend in men's haircuts: trimmed sides with a curly top.
 It resembled this...